senkenn/sqlsurge/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability in sqlsurge, we encourage you to let us know in [issue](https://github.com/senkenn/sqlsurge/issues) right away.
+If you believe you have found a security vulnerability in sqlsurge, we encourage you to let us know on [issue](https://github.com/senkenn/sqlsurge/issues) right away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.